Murder of Pamela Werner: Midnight in Peking

-In the 2000s, British writer and business consultant Paul French, who had moved to China for his work after studying Chinese at the University of London, came across a footnote in a biography of Helen Foster Snow briefly discussing her fears in the wake of Pamela's murder that she had been the intended victim, as well as some of the other rumours sweeping Peking's foreign community at that time.
-French woke up the next morning wanting to know more about the case, and eventually felt a responsibility to tell the story in some form.
+In the 2000s, British writer and business consultant Paul French, who had moved to China for his work after studying Chinese at the University of London, came across a footnote in a biography of Helen Foster Snow briefly discussing her fears in the wake of Pamela's murder that she had been the intended victim, as well as some of the other rumours sweeping Beijing's foreign community at that time.
+French woke up the next morning wanting to know more about the case and eventually felt a responsibility to tell the story in some form.
 During later research at The National Archives, rain led him to extend his visit.
 He looked through a box of 1940s records from the British embassy in China, wondering if any of them would have anything about the killing.
 There were many, including a 150-page letter from Werner documenting what his private efforts had uncovered about the case, a letter whose conclusions, implicating Prentice and the circle of fellow nudists around him, French accepted as the likeliest resolution.

 Midnight in Peking, French's account of the case, was published late in 2011 and became a bestseller in many of the countries in which it was published over the next two years.
 It won the 2013 Edgar Award for Fact Crime Writing and the Crime Writers' Association Non-fiction Dagger Award for the same year.
 For a time after publication, French led walking tours of the areas of present-day Beijing's Dongcheng District where the investigation unfolded.
 Kudos Television bought the rights to adapt the story into a television serial shortly after the book's publication.